vocaliodmiku/vocaliodmiku.github.io/content/about/_index.md

         end_date: '2019'
 ---

 Hi, this is Linkai Peng.
 I am an ML engineer @ NetEase YouDao.
 I am passionate about using cutting-edge ML technologies to boost the spoken Human-Computer Interaction system.
 A central focus of my current work is developing self-supervised neural networks to improve our ASR related [industry products][1], including ASR, CAPT.
-I also have an interest in analysis that lie in cross-language perception and production, e.g. the comprehension of L2 speech.
+I also have an interest in analyses that lie in cross-language perception and production, e.g. the comprehension of L2 speech.

 [1]: https://smart.youdao.com/en/